Canada vows tougher laws as citizens worry in face of attacks

 "I think those amendments have to be balanced," said Aasim Rashid, director of religion for the B.C.
 Muslim Association.
 "We should not go overboard on this, to the point where we're just targeting and apprehending individuals that we don't need to."

-(Additional reporting by Nia Williams in Calgary, David Ljunggren in Ottawa and Euan Rocha in Brampton, Ontario; Writing by Andrea Hopkins; Editing by Chizu Nomiyama, Howard Goller and Peter Galloway)
+(Additional reporting by Nia Williams in Calgary, David Ljunggren and Leah Schnurr in Ottawa and Euan Rocha in Brampton, Ontario; Writing by Andrea Hopkins; Editing by Chizu Nomiyama, Howard Goller, Peter Galloway and Lisa Shumaker)